 The Illinois River is an excellent fishing destination for catching smallmouth and largemouth bass, channel and flathead catfish, walleye, and various sunfishes.
 The Lower Illinois River offers year round trout fishing.
 The designated fishing area is a 7.75 mile stretch from Tenkiller Dam to Highway 64 bridge near Gore.
 Bank access and boat ramps are available throughout the area for the convenience of fishermen.
 Overnight camping permitted at fee areas and the Gore Landing North.
 Daily limits and size regulations apply for brown trout and smallmouth bass.

-***Fishing Update*** February 19, 2017 - Elevation is normal with clear, 55-degree water.
-Trout are good on jigs, midges and nymphs, PowerBait below the dam, along channels, creek channels, dam, discharge and spillway.
+***Fishing Update*** March 5, 2017 - Elevation is normal with clear, 50-degree water.
+Trout are good on in-line spinnerbaits, nymphs and PowerBait below the dam, along channels, the dam, spillway, tailwater and Watts.

 - Nature & Outdoor Recreation